SaiGuy1/front-end-dev-test/README.md

 ### *Please also submit a small write up discussing (leave answers to a sentence or two):*

-  1. What are they technologies you used and why (if you only used html, css, and js please explain any templates or frameworks you may have used i.e. bootstrap)
+#####  1. What are they technologies you used and why (if you only used html, css, and js please explain any templates or frameworks you may have used i.e. bootstrap)

-  <strong>For this project, I used React and React-Bootstrap because using React helped with reusability and modularizing my code.
++ For this project, I used React and React-Bootstrap because using React helped with reusability and modularizing my code.
 I used React-Bootstrap to enforce a grid system for the layout of my site.
-In my Index.js file, I have left clear comments to follow the flow of this site.</strong>
+In my Index.js file, I have left clear comments to follow the flow of this site.

-  2. Any struggles you faced when developing with technology you chose
+#####   2. Any struggles you faced when developing with technology you chose

-    <strong>Even though React was very beneficial for reusability, I ran into many issues with CSS positioning of elements especially when transitioning to mobile.
-I figured using virtual widths and virtual heights along with bootstrap columns and rows would make for an easy transition to mobile, but I still had a lot of hurdles to figure out.</strong>
++ Even though React was very beneficial for reusability, I ran into many issues with CSS positioning of elements especially when transitioning to mobile.
+I figured using virtual widths and virtual heights along with bootstrap columns and rows would make for an easy transition to mobile, but I still had a lot of hurdles to figure out.

-  3. What you enjoyed the most and why
+##### 3. What you enjoyed the most and why

-    <strong>I enjoyed using React-Bootstrap because even though I am very comfortable with regular bootstrap, Bootstrap with components took some adjusting to.
-I was glad I was able to stick with it and finish this project.</strong>
++ I enjoyed using React-Bootstrap because even though I am very comfortable with regular bootstrap, using pre-built Bootstrap components took some adjusting to.
+I was glad I was able to stick with it and finish this project.

 If you have any questions please feel free to email me (Matt) at matt.sprague@roostergrin.com